 The talent you add to your roster helps in more ways than you can imagine.
 Sounds easy but trust me this is no cakewalk.
 Funds are limited to hire talent, and it is an onus to find the best fit to your mix.
 Here is where the tricky waters, known as ‘Outsourcing’, comes in like a revelation.

-I said tricky because, good or bad, outsourcing breaks down to a few rudiments - they are remote resources, difficult to keep track 24x7, and NOT a part of your own company.
+I said tricky because, good or bad, IT outsourcing breaks down to a few rudiments - they are remote resources, difficult to keep track 24x7, and NOT a part of your own company.

 These are reasons enough to make anyone flee.
 But you would be surprised to know that many companies use outsourcing to fuel their business to an extent that outsourcing is now the nucleus of operation.